Kucoin/kucoin-api-docs-hf/source/localizable/index.html.md

 trading pair | side | String | No | \[Optional] `buy` or `sell`|
 startAt | long | No | \[Optional] Start time (ms)，latest update time of limit orders| endAt | long | No | \[Optional] End time (ms), latest update time of limit order|

-<aside class="notice"><code>lastId</code>is used to filter data and paginate.
-If <code>lastId</code> is not entered，it will default to returning a maximum of 100 latest items. <code>lastId</code> is included in the returned results，and can be used as a query parameter for looking up data from the next page.</aside>

 ### Return Value
 Field | Description |